OPM/ResInsight/Documentation/UsersGuide/ReservoirViews.md

 ![](images/PropertyFilterProperties.png)

 This filter filters the cells based on a property value range (Min - Max).
-Cells whithin the range is either shown or hidden depending the **Filter Type**.( *Include* / *Exclude* ).
-Exclude-filters removes the selected cells from the View even if some other filter includes them.
+Cells in the range are either shown or hidden depending on the **Filter Type** ( *Include* / *Exclude* ).
+Exclude-filters removes the selected cells from the **View** even if some other filter includes them.

 A new property filter can be made by activating the context menu for **Property Filters**.
 The new property filter is based on the currently viewed cell result by default.